 ‘If you can imagine it, you can achieve it.
 If you can dream it, you can become it.’
 William Arthur Ward

-If you need a little extra push when it comes to your writing momentum then check out my Accountability Book Coaching Club.
-This is a monthly subscription club where you write your book at your own pace in a group of like-minded ladies.
-The membership includes an initial 1:1 strategy session, monthly coaching calls, guest speaker events, co-writing sessions, honest manuscript critique, and a members-only dashboard full of resources and courses.
+If you need a little extra push when it comes to your writing momentum then check out my Accountability Mentorship.
+This is a monthly service where you write your book at your own pace with an accountability partner.
+The cost includes a 1:1 monthly call and a monthly co-writing session, honest feedback and full support.

 Find out more about my membership HERE, or get in touch for a chat.